Am0rphous/Awesome/README.md

 - [Veeam Backup & Replication Community Editio](https://www.veeam.com/virtual-machine-backup-solution-free.html) - FREE backup software for VMware and Hyper-V, as well as physical servers, workstations, laptops and cloud instances.
 - [Bacula](https://ubuntu.com/server/docs/backups-bacula) - Bacula is a backup program enabling you to backup, restore, and verify data across your network.
 There are Bacula clients for Linux, Windows, and Mac OS X.

-DNS
-- [Unbound DNS](https://github.com/NLnetLabs/unbound) - Unbound is a validating, recursive, and caching DNS resolver.
-[Homepage](https://nlnetlabs.nl/projects/unbound/about/)
-- [Stubby](https://github.com/getdnsapi/stubby) - Stubby is the name given to a mode of using getdns which enables it to act as a local DNS Privacy stub resolver (using DNS-over-TLS).

 VPN
 - [WireGuard](https://github.com/WireGuard) - WireGuard® is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
 [Wireguard.com](https://www.wireguard.com/)
 - [Tailscale](https://github.com/tailscale/tailscale) - The easiest, most secure way to use WireGuard and 2FA.
 [Tailscale.com](https://www.tailscale.com/)